 Carol Eckman Award

-The Carol Eckman selection committee holds a conference call during which all nominations are discussed and a recipient is chosen.
-All Carol Eckman Award nominees, who are not selected as the award recipient, will automatically remain as nominees for five years.
+The Carol Eckman Award Selection Committee holds a conference call during which all nominees are discussed and a recipient is chosen.
+Nominations remain active for five years.

 2013 - Jan Ross, University of Oklahoma

 2012 - Sue Ramsey, Ashland University

 2011 - Joanne Boyle, University of California, Berkley